The Effect of Sampling Temperature on Problem Solving in Large Language Models: Methods

 First, we reviewed the prior literature to identify benchmarks frequently used to evaluate LLMs.
 We limited our candidate benchmarks to those containing MCQA problems so that we could use correct-answer accuracy as our primary performance metric.

-Next, we selected a set of problems that covered a range of problem domains (e.g., math, science, law, etc.) In addition, we selected problem sets that spanned a range of difficulty levels (e.g., secondary school, university, etc.) These problem sets can be seen in Table \ref{table:mcqa_sources}.
+Next, we selected a set of problems that covered a range of problem domains (e.g., math, science, law, etc.) and difficulty levels (e.g., secondary school, university, etc.) These problem sets can be seen in Table \ref{tab:exams}.

 Then, we converted the benchmark problems from their original data format into a standardized data structure using the JSON Lines (JSON-L) format \cite{Ward_JSON}.
 Our standardized set of exams allowed us to use the exams interchangeably without modifying the code in the test harness.
-See Appendix \ref{app:data} - Figure \ref{fig:mcqa-sample} for a sample of an MCQA problem.
+See Figure \ref{fig:mcqa-sample} in the Appendix for a sample of an MCQA problem.

-Finally, we created two MCQA exams of different sizes. we created a large exam with 1,000 questions by randomly sampling 100 problems from each of the ten problem sets.
-This 1,000-question (large) exam was used with GPT-3.5 to perform our hypothesis test and a detailed analysis of temperature across problem domains and prompt types.
+Finally, we created two MCQA exams of different sizes.
+We created a large exam with 1,000 questions by randomly sampling 100 problems from each of the ten problem sets.
+This 1,000-question (large) exam was used with GPT-3.5 to perform a detailed analysis of temperature across problem domains.

-However, we also created a smaller exam of 100 questions by randomly sampling ten questions from each of the ten domain-specific problem sets.
-This 100-question (small) exam was used for our high-level analysis of sampling temperature across all four models\footnote{We used the smaller 100-question exam for GPT-4, Llama 7B and Llama 70B due to cost considerations.}.
+Additionally, we created a smaller exam of 100 questions by randomly sampling ten questions from each of the ten domain-specific problem sets.
+This 100-question (small) exam was used for our high-level analysis of sampling temperature across all nine models, all five prompt-engineering techniques, and extended temperature range (0.0-1.6).\footnote{We used the smaller 100-question exam due to cost and runtime considerations.}